unam3/docs/src/guide/reusability/custom-directives.md

 </div>
 ```

 Note that components can potentially have more than one root node.
 When applied to a multi-root component, a directive will be ignored and a warning will be thrown.
 Unlike attributes, directives can't be passed to a different element with `v-bind="$attrs"`.

-In general, it is **not** recommended to use custom directives on components.
+In general it is **not** recommended to use custom directives on components.